USA vs Canada: Which is Better for International Students?

 Canada Post-Graduate Work Visa

-The Canadian Post Graduation Work Visa allows students graduating from any post-secondary institute to work post-studying for an uptime period depending on the duration of their course to a maximum of three years.
-Under this work permit, the student can work in any field or industry.
+The Canadian Post-Graduation Work Visa allows students graduating from any post-secondary institution to work for a specified period after completing their studies, depending on the duration of their course, up to a maximum of three years.
+Under this work permit, the student is permitted to work in any field or industry.

 Also Read: Post Study Work Permit in Canada